 In conjunction with each refueling or other significant reactor core alternation, reactor startup physics tests are required to determine if the operating characteristics of the core are consistent with the core design calculations (pre-calculated).
-Therefore key nuclear safety parameters must be also verified experimentally during physics tests at low power.
+Therefore key nuclear safety parameters must also be verified experimentally during physics tests at low power.

 The set of key nuclear safety parameters selected for low power physics tests includes: